Got a Minute?

 When taking minutes, keep it simple and factual.
 Remember, these are a legal document.
 Put just enough information to frame it so that someone 10 years from now would be able to understand the topic and what actions were taken (motions).

-• In the header, note who was present; the date and if this is a Board or Executive Committee executive session; location of meeting
+• In the header, note who was present; the date and if this is a Board or Executive Committee Meeting OR executive session; location of meeting

 • Provide a summary of the topic(s)